 Vets, animal welfare organisations and other authorised people can microchip your pet.
 All cats and dogs must be microchipped and registered by 3 months of age.
 Pets already registered with Wyndham City do not have to be microchipped.

 When you register your animal, Wyndham City automatically issues you with a registration tag which must be worn by your animal when it is outside your property.
-If the tag is damaged a replacement tag can be obtained at no fee.
-If the tag is lost a fee is charged for a replacement tag.
+If the tag is damaged or lost, a replacement tag can be obtained at no fee.

 When your dog or cat has been registered you will receive a registration renewal approximately 4 weeks prior to registration expiring.
 You must renew the registration and pay the fee by 10 April each year.

 For new pet registrations the initial period up until 10 April is free.

 Prior to the free registration period expiring, a renewal will be sent to you.